aglavic/plotpy/README.txt

   - transform to reciprocal lattice units with given d-spacing
   - Linear combination and multiplicatoin of different measurements for separation
 - changed module structure introducing config, read_data and sessions packages
-- added fitting dialog
+- added fitting dialog for common functions
 - optional platform independent python setup and Linux RPM+.deb packages
 - Windows binary build using py2exe
 - save gnuplot and datafile which creates the same image as present in GUI for later change
 - major speed enhacement for plotting and data import, slow import formats (as squid raw and treff image files) are stored as binary objects after readout
 - included fonts for linux distributions missing it, long folder name problem has been solved
-- history for reflectometer fit parameters
+- history for reflectometer/treff fit parameters
+- custom constraints in reflectometer/treff fit
 - relfectometer and treff fit dialog shows number of iterations and chi while fit is running
 - code cleanup and consistancy
 - multiplot from different files (stil needs imporvement)
 - automatic session detection from file postfix
 - color selection for 3d plots (can be personalized in config/gnuplot_preferences.py)
-- create arbitrary cross-sections through 3d-plots bin the data as standard and gaussian weighted mean
+- create arbitrary cross-sections through 3d-plots bin the data as standard and gaussian weighted mean, join datapoints with equal numbers or in equal steps
-- transform units and dimensions with some predefined units (e.g. 째 to mrad)
+- transform units and dimensions with some predefined units (e.g. ° to mrad)
 - plot profiles now include all 3d-plot settings, too
 - better window resize using scrolled window and gnuplot with different export sizes and not scaling
 - font size option in GUI